Edi Nijam: The plot

 Kotayya (Nagabhushanam) is a labourer in a small village.
 He affectionately marries Raami (Janaki) and is living happily.
 The village Munasabu (Gummadi) is a cutthroat and cheat.
 He is closely assisted by Naatu Vaidyudu (Ramana Reddy) and Poojari (Vangara).
 Tirupati (Joga Rao), friend of Kotayya is a very angry man and used to criticize Munasabu openly.
 Munasabu tries to get Rami into his control by different ways.
 Tirupati opposes him.
 Munasabu cunningly kills him in a forest and blames the crime on Kotayya.
 This results in Kotayya going to jail.
 Returning from jail, Kotayya knows the truth and attacks Munasabu.
 Police arrest him while he is hiding in the forest.

 Cast

+Production

+When Ghantasala and Balachander were in search of suitable lead actor without any image who can portray the character, Sastri, production chief recommended Nagabhushanam for the role which eventually became his first leading role.